StarLake-Studio/SimpleWeather.Windows/README.md

    dotnet workload install windowsappsdk dotnet workload install wasm-tools
    ```

-2. Clean and rebuild the project
+2. Clean and rebuild the project:
+   - Delete `bin` and `obj` folders
+   - Rebuild the solution

 3. Ensure you have the latest Windows App SDK installed

+4. If you encounter XAML compiler errors:
+   - Make sure you're using the correct .NET 6 SDK
+   - Check that the Windows App SDK is properly installed
+   - Try building with `msbuild` instead of `dotnet build`

 ## GitHub Actions